ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

 The [VPC reference architecture for IBM Cloud for Financial Services](https://{DomainName}/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about) has much more detail on securing workloads in the {{site.data.keyword.cloud_notm}}.

 Some obvious changes to make:
 - CIDR blocks were chosen for clarity and ease of explanation.
 The Availability Zones in the Multi zone Region could be 10.1.0.0/10, 10.64.0.0/10, 10.128.0.0/10 to conserve address space.
 Similarly the address space for Worker nodes could be expanded at the expense of firewall, DNS and VPE space.
 - Security Groups for each of the network interfaces for worker VSIs, Virtual Private Endpoint Gateways, DNS Locations and firewalls should all be carefully considered.
 - Network Access Control Lists for each subnet should be carefully considered.

-Floating IPs were attached to all test instances to support connectivity tests via ssh.
+- Floating IPs were attached to all test instances to support connectivity tests via SSH.
 This is not required or desirable in production.

-[Create context-based restrictions](/docs/account?topic=account-context-restrictions-create&interface=ui) to further control access to all resources.
+- [Implement context-based restrictions](/docs/account?topic=account-context-restrictions-create&interface=ui) rules to further control access to all resources.

-Place each team into their own account.
-Organize with [IBM Cloud enterprise](/docs/account?topic=account-what-is-enterprise)

 In this tutorial you created a hub VPC and a set of spoke VPCs.
 You routed all cross VPC traffic through transit VPC firewall-router.
-DNS services were created for each VPC and forwarding rules created between them for workloads and a virtual private endpoint gateway (REDIS).
+DNS services were created for each VPC and forwarding rules created between them for workloads and a virtual private endpoint gateways.

 ## Remove resources
 {: #vpc-transit2-remove-resources}